So, What is a Pintxo?!

 Basque Country is famous for their pintxos.
-People from all around Spain know about Pintxos.
-If you are not from Spain you may be thinking "what the h*** is a pintxo?"
+People from all around Spain know about pintxos.
+If you are not from Spain you may be thinking, "So, what is a pintxo?"

 A pintxo (pincho in Spanish) is a small dish that you will find in most dining establishments in Basque Country.
 Pintxos aren't a specific thing but rather an idea or concept or what food can be.

 Pintxos are not tapas.
 Tapas are often what many people visualize when they think of pintxos.
 Tapas are a smaller version of a full sized dish.
 Pintxos are specifically designed to be a small size.
 There is no larger size of a Pintxo.
 If you want more of the dish you need to order multiples.